shesharpnl/hackathon-2021.vanilla-js.base-example/README.md

 1. A github account and repository
 2. [VS Code](https://code.visualstudio.com/download) installed on your machine
 3. [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension on VS Code
+4. With Live Server installed you can start a dev server follow the instructions on the install page
+5. Now you are ready to develop your site!

 ## How do I set up github pages?